auth0-samples/auth0-nextjs-samples/Sample-01/README.md

 2. **Middleware-based Protection**: Route protection now uses Next.js middleware instead of higher-order components or hooks for server-side protection.

 3. **App Router Support**: The sample now works with Next.js App Router, with API routes implemented as route handlers.

-4. **TypeScript Support**: The sample uses TypeScript for improved type safety.

 5. **Environment Variables**: The configuration has been simplified with the required environment variables loaded automatically.